 Samsung RU7100 – 75-inch, 65-inch, 58-inch, 55-inch, 50-inch, 43-inch

 The RU7100 is the last model in Samsung’s 7 Series and its features reflect that position.
-If a cheap 4K set is what you want, and you aren’t fussed about features, the RU7100 could be the TV for you.
+If a cheap 4K set is what you want, and you aren’t fussed about features, the RU7100 could be for you.

-It has the 4K UHD Processor, but there’s no Dynamic Crystal Colour engine for colour and contrast control.
+It has a 4K UHD Processor, but there’s no Dynamic Crystal Colour engine for colour and contrast control.
 Picture quality looks slightly less vivid from our brief time with it.
 The DCC has been replaced by Samsung’s PurColor, which enables expression of “most shades of colour” for a naturalistic-looking picture.
 The set is HDR10+ compatible.

 The RU7100 sheds the Bixby virtual assistant, although the Universal Guide is included.
 For cable management there’s the Clean Cable solution; however, connections are few at two HDMI, two USB and a digital optical out, along with a LAN, component and common interface connections.

 The Frame gets a QLED panel for 2019, moving on from last year’s LCD/LED model.